fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

+    No!
+Indeed, these verses are a reminder;
+    So whoever wills may remember it.
+    [It is recorded] in honored sheets
+    Exalted and purified
+    [Carried] by the hands of messenger-angels,
+    Noble and dutiful.
+    Quran 80-Surah Abasa ( He frowned ) 11-16

 Allah created angels from nur (luminous light).

 One of the Islamic major characteristic of angels their lack of bodily desires: they never get tired, do not eat or drink, and have no anger.
 As with other monotheistic religions, angels are characteristics of their purity and obedience to God.
 They have different roles, including their praise of God, interacting with humans in ordinary life, defending against devils and carrying on natural phenomena.
 Islam acknowledges the concept of angels both as anthropomorphic creatures with wings and abstract forces advising good.
 Belief in angels is one of the main articles of faith in Islam.

 Angels are dwellers of the seven heavens.
+Angels worship and exalt Allah.

+    Indeed, those who are near your Lord are not prevented by arrogance from His worship, and they exalt Him, and to Him they prostrate.
+    Quran, 7-Surah Al-A’raf (The Heights) 206

 ### Jibril

 <span style="color: green"><b>Jibril</b></span> (Gabriel) or the Ruh is venerated as one of the primary archangels and as the Angel of Revelation in Islam.
 Jibrīl is regarded as the archangel responsible for revealing the Quran to Muhammad, verse by verse; he is primarily mentioned in the verses 2:97, 2:98, and 66:4 of the Quran, although the Quranic text doesn't explicitly refer to him as an angel.

-Jibrīl is the angel who communicated with all of the prophets and also descended with the blessings of God during the night of Laylat al-Qadr ("The Night of Divine Destiny (Fate)").
+Jibrīl (Ruh or The Spirit) is the angel who communicated with all of the prophets and also descended with the blessings of God during the night of Laylat al-Qadr ("The Night of Divine Destiny (Fate)").

+    The angels and the Spirit descend therein by permission of their Lord for every matter.
+    Quran, 97-Surah Al-Qadr (The Night of Decree) 4

 Jibrīl is further acknowledged as a magnificent warrior in Islamic tradition, who led an army of angels into the Battle of Badr and fought against Iblis, when he tempted ʿĪsā (Jesus).

 Muslims also revere Gabriel for a number of events predating what they regard as the first revelation, narrated in the Quran.
 Muslims believe that Gabriel was the angel who informed Zachariah (Zakariyyā) of John's birth, as well as Mary (Maryam) of the future nativity of Jesus; and that Gabriel was one of three angels who had earlier informed Abraham (ʾIbrāhīm) of the birth of Isaac (ʾIsḥāq).
 Gabriel also makes a famous appearance in the Hadith of Gabriel, in which he questions Muhammad on the core tenets of Islam.